 Alternative: Your applications may qualify for the optimistic approach to concurrency control management.
-To determine whether your applications can use optimistic concurrency control, see the topic about controlling concurrent access to persistent data in the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page.
+To determine whether your applications can use optimistic concurrency control, see the topic about controlling concurrent access to persistent data in the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site.